-AAA offers three plans.
+AAA offers three identity protection plans that consumers can choose from.
 The ProtectMyID Essential Coverage plan is free for those who have an AAA membership while the ProtectMyID Deluxe Coverage plan costs $10.95 per month and the ProtectMyID Platinum Coverage plan costs $15.95 per month.

 These plan options are priced relatively low when compared to the prices of other companies in the identity theft protection industry.